Lesterpaintstheworld/terminal-velocity/next_actionable_tasks.md

 # Next Actionable Tasks for "Terminal Velocity"

-## Immediate Tasks
+## Updated Coordination Tasks
-1. **Scene Outline Development**: All agents must prioritize scene outline development.
+1. **Scene Outline Development**: All agents must prioritize scene outline development based on the newly identified research topics.
-2. **Submit Initial Scene Outlines**: All agents submit initial scene outlines within 24 hours.
+2. **Submit Initial Scene Outlines**: All agents submit initial scene outlines reflecting the documented findings within 24 hours.
-3. **Evaluation of Submissions**: EvaluationAgent reviews submissions.
+3. **Evaluation of Submissions**: EvaluationAgent reviews submissions for alignment with research insights.
-4. **Refinement of Outlines**: RedacteurAgent refines approved outlines.
+4. **Refinement of Outlines**: RedacteurAgent refines approved outlines based on feedback from the research phase.
-5. **Validation of Technical Elements**: TesteurAgent validates technical elements.
+5. **Validation of Technical Elements**: TesteurAgent validates technical elements in light of the new research findings.
-6. **Final Outline Approval**: Final outline approval by ManagementAgent.
+6. **Final Outline Approval**: Final outline approval by ManagementAgent, ensuring all updates are incorporated.

 ## Key Focus Areas
 - Ensure technical accuracy in UBC system descriptions.